abs-tudelft/sbd/src/lab1/index.md

 # Lab 1

-In this lab, we will design and develop an application to process the [OpenStreetMap] and [ASTER GDEM V3] data sets for a small subset of the planet (the Zuid-Holland province of the Netherlands).
+In this lab, we will design and develop an application to process the [OpenStreetMap] and [ALOS Global Digital Surface Model] data sets for a small subset of the planet (the Zuid-Holland province of the Netherlands).

 This lab will not yet require significant resources in terms of compute, memory or storage.
 It should be able to perform this lab on a laptop.
 The first lab is